 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to tolvaptan.
+Your doctor may order certain lab tests to check your body's response to tolvaptan (Samsca).

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.